-This profile was created as part of the AHDB Grass project
+This profile was originally created as part of the AHDB Grass project

 We arrived at Cannerheugh in 2012 with a very conventional mind.
 We had business plans, cash flows, and a mindset that high production / high output would carry us through and pay for the farm, be profitable and also give us a quality of life that would make us happy.
 Stocking up with sheep and using the many sheds on the farm to winter dairy heifers, we both had off-farm jobs.
 The hard winter of 2013 made us realise we had chosen a hard farm and a hard life!